Copycat Ritz Carlton Creamy Butternut Squash Soup

 I now know to not be afraid to ask for a recipe from a restaurant or hotel.
 Taking this chance was SO worth it and now I get to share this amazing creamy butternut squash soup with all of you!!

-- 6 lbs Butternut Squash ( peeled, deseeded and roasted see instructions and notes)
+- 6 pounds Butternut Squash ( peeled, deseeded and roasted see instructions and notes)

-- 2 Tbsp oil, divided - coconut or other high heat oil such as avocado or sunflower
+- 2 Tablespoons oil, divided - coconut or other high heat oil such as avocado or sunflower

 - 3 cloves garlic, peeled and minced